Walnut bread recipe in four variations

 Four different ways of preparing the walnuts –

 Finely chop fresh rosemary leaves, you need 1 tbsp.
-Dry-roast the walnuts in a frying pan (i.e. without any oil).
+Dry-roast 200g walnuts in a frying pan (i.e. without any oil).
 Add the finely chopped rosemary and 2 tbsp of honey and caramelise the walnuts.
 Be careful not to burn them.
-Let them cool down on a plate.
+Let them cool on a plate.

 Mixed nuts with rum